 The Americas region encompasses Canada, the United States, Latin America, the Caribbean, and the Russian Far East, making it the MSC’s largest geographical region.
 Growth over the past ten years in the major market areas has been strong, and potential for the region remains enormous.
-The increasing number of new fishery and Chain of Custody certifications show that there is a high demand for certified sustainable seafood, to which producers and the supply chain are responding.
 Many of the top retail chains in the US and Canada sell MSC certified seafood and have partnered with the MSC Americas teams for effective launch events that garner media coverage.
-A welcome new development is the advent of American colleges embracing sustainability by sourcing MSC certified seafood for dining halls and campus canteens.
+Recently American colleges have embraced sustainability by sourcing MSC certified seafood for dining halls and campus canteens.

-Examined as a whole, the certified fisheries of the Americas region represent the fishing industry’s diversity; from the large trawlers that ply the Bering Sea in search of flatfish, to the pole and line albacore tuna fishers of the Pacific; from the shrimpers and scallopers of eastern Canada, to the bottom-set longliners that land South Georgia toothfish.
+Examined as a whole, the certified fisheries of the Americas region represent the fishing industry’s diversity; from the large flatfish fisheries that ply the Bering Sea, to the pole and line albacore tuna fishers of the Pacific; from the shrimpers and scallopers of eastern Canada, to the lobster trap fishers of Maine.

 Retail and brands

-At the end of 2011, more than 1,200 MSC labelled seafood products available in North America covering a wide range of retail market segments including frozen, fresh, canned, pouched, smoked, health supplements, ready meals, and pet foods.
-This number is expected to increase significantly and consumers will continue to find more and more MSC labelled products at major grocery stores and supermarkets across the US and Canada.
-The MSC ecolabel appears on both nationally-distributed as well as "store name" brands .
-Five of the top six North American retailers, including the number one US retailer and the number one Canadian retailer, have made sourcing commitments with MSC.
-More than 500 North Americas stores are MSC Chain of Custody certified and display the MSC ecolabel on fresh case products.
-More than 15,000 stores carry MSC labelled items.
+By the end of 2011, more than 1,200 MSC labelled seafood products were available in North America covering a wide range of retail market segments including frozen, fresh, canned, pouched, smoked, health supplements, ready meals, and pet foods.
+This number continues to increase significantly and consumers will find more and more MSC labelled products at major grocery stores and supermarkets across the US and Canada.
+The MSC ecolabel appears on both nationally-distributed as well as "store name" brands.

 Foodservice and restaurants